 Read on for all the info you need to maximize the rewards on your Wells Fargo card.

-What is the Wells Fargo Go Far Rewards program?
+What is the Wells Fargo Rewards program?

-Which cards earn Wells Fargo Go Far Rewards?
+Which cards earn Wells Fargo Rewards?

-|Card name||Rewards rate on regular purchases||Welcome bonus||Annual fee|
+|Card name||Rewards||Welcome bonus||Annual fee|

-|Wells Fargo Active Cash Card||2% cash rewards||$200 cash rewards bonus when you spend $1,000 in purchases in the first 3 month||$0|
+|Wells Fargo Active Cash® Card||2% cash rewards||$200 cash rewards bonus when you spend $1,000 on purchases in the first 3 months||$0|

-How to earn Go Far points
+How to earn Wells Fargo points

-With the Active Cash Card, you can earn $200 in cash rewards (20,000 points) after spending $1,000 on purchases within your first three months of account opening.
-You also earn unlimited 2% cash rewards (2X points) on purchases.
-New applicants receive 15 months from account opening of 0% intro APR financing on both new purchases and qualifying balance transfers (15.24% to 25.24% variable APR thereafter).
-Benefits include a cellphone protection policy that offers up to $600 of coverage, with a $25 deductible.
-There’s no annual fee for this card.
+With the Wells Fargo Active Cash, you can earn $200 in cash rewards (20,000 points) after spending $1,000 on purchases within your first three months of account opening.
+You also earn an unlimited 2% cash rewards (effectively 2X points) on purchases.
+New applicants also receive a 0% intro APR for 15 months from account opening on both new purchases and qualifying balance transfers made in the first 120 days (19.24%, 24.24% or 29.24% variable APR thereafter).
+And you get all this for no annual fee.

 Earn More Mall